Parrs Wood

 Parrs Wood is an area of East Didsbury, in south Manchester, England.

 It was formerly the estate surrounding Parrs Wood House, an 18th-century Georgian villa.

 Today the area incorporates part of Wilmslow Road and is home to Parrs Wood High School and Sixth Form Centre, a Tesco supermarket, and Parrs Wood Entertainment Centre.

 Parrs Wood Entertainment Centre

 Following a deal to build a new school in exchange for land, Parrs Wood Entertainment Centre was completed in 2001.
 The centre is owned by Land Securities, the largest commercial property company in the UK.
-Attractions and businesses in the Entertainment Centre include bowling (also includes Lazer, and American pool and arcade area), cinema, restaurants, health club (including a swimming pool), casino and hotel.
+Attractions and businesses in the Entertainment Centre include bowling (also includes American pool and arcade area), cinema, restaurants, health club (including a swimming pool), casino and hotel.